How Good Looking People Can End Up Shy And Socially Awkward

 Not every good looking person knows they're attractive

-Let's say for the sake of argument that, all else being equal, if someone's hot it will give them a bit more social confidence than someone who isn't.
+Let's say for the sake of argument that, all else being equal, if someone realizes they're hot it will give them a bit more social confidence.
 The thing is not everyone who's good looking knows it.
 They may look in the mirror and truly not see what everyone else sees.
 They may be stunning, but think they're just average.
 Or they could be decent looking, but genuinely believe they're ugly.
 How could someone not see the obvious?

 - They were teased about their looks growing up, and their self-image is stuck in the past.